Dalkeith Press, Inc.

 Something is clearly wrong, and we often question our own sanity.

 So what is a sociopath?
-A serial killer that strolls from one victim to
+A serial killer that strolls from one victim to another?

-if those actions made no difference?
+as if those actions made no difference?
 Does she/he lie without compunction?
 Is

 he or she in trouble with the law and other authorities?
 Does he or she like dangerous,

 outrageous or socially/sexually unacceptable activities that provide a thrill?
+If

-you are very probably dealing with a sociopath.
+very probably dealing with a sociopath.

 If that isn't bad enough, most people who show sociopathic behavior aren't

 just sociopathic.
 They often also have narcissistic tendencies, sometimes

 intensely angered by anything that seems to suggest that he or she might have a

 flaw.
-In this mode, they will do anything, including brutalizing their own family, to maintain
+In this mode, they will do anything, including brutalizing their own

-terribly painful to live with.
+The combination is terribly painful to live with.